L&S Teaching Mentors Program

 Program Overview

-Each Teaching Mentor receives $1000 as a Project Assistant appointment.
-Nominees should be:
+Each Teaching Mentor receives $1,500 as a Project Assistant appointment.

 - Invited to the in-person welcome event during the last five weeks of the Spring Semester (1 hour)